 During the height of the Cold War, anything from the 'west' was illegal and anticommunist, including music...which was popular.
 So popular that 'records' were made using just about everything (as vinyl was very expensive).
 A common practice was using discarded X-rays from hospitals.
 These were known as rib-records.

 For about 24 hours in January of 2015, Eastern and Western Canada were severed, when the bridge crossing the Nipigon River failed, severing the Trans-Canada highway.
 Extreme cold and a strong wind caused bolts to shear and the bridge-deck to lift about 60 cm.
-This isolated region of Northern Ontario is the one place in Canada where there is only one paved road to cross the country.
+This isolated region of Northern Ontario is the only place in Canada where a paved road crosses the country.
 While rural logging roads could be used by some, the only other option was to go through the United States, around Lake Superior.

 Amelia Earhart and her navigator, Fred Noonan, disappeared July 2nd, 1937 after her failed attempt to circumnavigate the world.
 Interestingly, Noonan was declared dead June 20th, 1938, while Earhart wasn't declared dead until months later on the 5th of January, 1939.